 Why does the Foundation exist?

-The Casey Saunders Foundation exists in order to provide the opportunity for underserved young people in the St. Louis region to experience the joy and freedom of riding a bike by giving them the equipment and necessary scholarship to attend a cycling camp.
-Our hope is that by offering this opportunity to others, we can honor Casey’s legacy and we can tell more stories of youth that grow up wanting to help others.
+The Casey Saunders Foundation exists in order to provide the opportunity for underserved young people in the St. Louis region to experience the joy and freedom of riding a bike by giving them the equipment and necessary scholarship to fulfill their cycling goals.
+Our hope is that by offering this opportunity to help young people, we can honor Casey’s legacy and we can tell more stories of youth that grow up wanting to help others.

 You can help by making a donation, which goes to provide scholarships to send youth to camp.